Hybrid Querying Over Relational Databases and Large Language Models: Evaluation

+The monetary costs and the system's performance (e.g., latency and throughout) are implicitly determined by the number of input and output tokens.
+Here, we report the total number of input and output tokens for HQDL and HQ UDFs.

-HQDL generated all data entries for the dropped columns.
-Consequently, for the zero-shot prompt, a total of 6.3 million tokens are used as inputs for LLMs, and 1.5 million tokens are generated by LLMs.
-On average, about 52k input tokens and 12k output tokens are used per hybrid query.
+HQDL generates data entries for all the missing columns.
+As shown in Table~\ref{tab:tokens}, using zero-shot prompt, a total of 6.3 million tokens are used as inputs for LLMs, and 1.5 million tokens are generated by LLMs.
+On average, about 52k input tokens and 12k output tokens are used per beyond-database questions.
 If the number of beyond-database questions increases, the cost per question will decrease.

-As discussed in Section~\ref{sec:limit}, HQDL has room for improvements.
-We believe that optimizing the pipeline for executing hybrid queries can significantly reduce the token usage and hence reduce the overall costs.
-Currently, we are using the OpenAI batch APIs which provide a 50\% reduction in costs.
-Hence, to further reduce the price, we believe that a promising direction is to: i) invoke LLMs within SQL and ii) support asynchronous execution for hybrid queries.
+For HQ UDFS, we expected it to use less tokens compared to HQDL, because HQ UDFS give more control to the database query optimizer.
+This allows the system to intelligently minimize token usage by pushing down predicates, meaning it generates tokens only for the specific data cells needed to answer the query.
+Surprisingly, for zero-shot prompt, the total input and output tokens are 23 million and 2 million respectively, as shown in Table~\ref{tab:tokens}.
+Compared to HQDL, HQ UDFs uses 3.6x more input tokens and 1.3x more output tokens.

+The increased costs of HQ UDFs can be attributed to its limited use of cached results.
+For instance, to answer the beyond-database question, 'What is the height of the tallest player?', HQ UDFS used the LLMs to generate heights for all players, as the database lacks this information.
+Later, another question asks, 'Please list player names who are taller than 180cm.'
+The corresponding hybrid query created for this question prompts the LLMs to answer 'Is the player taller than 180cm?'
+However, it is evident that the previously generated heights could be directly reused to answer this question, rather than generating new responses.
+In HQ UDFS, LLM-generated content is cached as a mapping from input prompts to LLM output answers, making it challenging for the system to efficiently reuse cached outputs.
+In contrast, HQDL stores LLM-generated outputs directly as entities within relationships (schema expansion), simplifying reuse for users.